 - If you are the only member of your LLC, the federal tax default will be to tax the business as a sole proprietorship.
 The LLC itself will not be taxed on profits.
-Instead, you will include all of the business income and losses with your personal taxes.
+Instead, you will include all of the business income with your personal taxes.

 - You can opt to be taxed as a C corporation by filing form 8832.
 If you do this, you will need to file a business tax return each year and include any of your income from the business in your personal tax return.

 - You will need to make quarterly estimated tax payments throughout the year to avoid penalties when you file taxes.
-(When you work a regular job, your employer takes your taxes out of each paycheck, but when you have your own business, it is your responsibility to make the tax payments.)

 - If you have employees, you will need to withhold federal, Social Security, and Medicare taxes from their paychecks throughout the year and submit payments to the IRS.